jetmore/swaks/testing/regressions/etc/README.txt

 	the Capture::Tiny perl module needs to be installed expect is needed in the current PATH (apt-get install expect, brew install expect, etc)
-		- except on Windows, see below perldoc needs to be in the path and usable (apt-get install perl-doc) all "optional" perl modules must be installed to run the test suite. (see Authen::NTLM note below)
+		- except on Windows, see below all "optional" perl modules must be installed to run the test suite. (see Authen::NTLM note below)